99ron/django_milestone/README.md

 User Profile - This page is where a user who's just created an account is redirected to so they can upload a picture and add some personal information which will then be used in the payments app later on.

 Contact Us - This is a page with a simple form used to send the company any query a user may have.
-It's setup using a gmail account.
+It's setup using a free gmail account == vehicleautowraps@gmail.com.

 Quotes Page - This is the page the user heads to get a quote for a service.
 There's multiple options to choose from and uses jQuery to hide or show certain containers as well as ajax using an api for the car models.